 There’s a necklace made from a set of pearl-adorned, enamel, gold-backed coat buttons from one of George III’s dress coats.
 The necklace was made for the Duchess of Clarence, later Queen Adelaide, who so loved the shade of blue that it later became known as Clarence blue.
 ‘It’s a perfect example of how much the Georgians repurposed clothing and jewellery, a key theme of the exhibition,’ says Anna.
 ‘The extraordinary expense of gemstones compared to the cost of the settings meant that 18th century jewellery was recycled and repurposed in the same way as textiles.’
 It’s extraordinarily relevant to today as we strive to buy less throwaway fast fashion.

 Apart from the jewellery, the snuff boxes are very worth seeing.
-Snuff, an aromatic powdered sniffing tobacco, was a craze for both men and women and precious snuff boxes were a way of showing off your wealth and taste, perhaps a little like gold lighters used to be.
+Snuff, an aromatic powdered sniffing tobacco, was a craze for both Georgian men and women and precious snuff boxes were a way of showing off your wealth and taste, perhaps a little like gold lighters used to be.
 London, Berlin and Geneva were the cities most renowned for their gold boxes but those in Paris were sought after for the excellence of their craftsmanship via the strict guild system.
 Some had framed domestic scenes after paintings by Fragonard with enamel flowers and foliage, like the one on display.
 Goldsmiths, miniature painters, ceramicists, enamellists and gemstone cutters could all be involved in their intricate design and creation.

 Another has a portrait inside the lid of Frederick, Prince of Wales by the miniaturist Christian Friedrich Zincke.
 It was presented by the Prince to his son’s new tutor in 1749.
 ‘In England snuffboxes formed part of a category of precious trinkets known as ‘toys’ and they were often acquired from “toymakers”’, explains Anna, ‘while in France these luxury retailers were known as the marchand-merciers.’